bubbletroubles/PowerStig/Home.md

 # Welcome to PowerSTIG

 PowerSTIG is a project to aide customers that want or need to comply with DISA STIG's.
-Primarily PowerSTIG uses [PowerShell Desired State Configuration (DSC)](DscOverview) to audit and enforce individual STIG rules.
+Primarily PowerSTIG uses [PowerShell Desired State Configuration (DSC)][DscOverview] to audit and enforce individual STIG rules.
 Beyond configuration item enforcement and auditing, we maintain the rule metadata i.e. Rule ID, Severity, etc.
 The compliance reporting in DSC combined the STIG rule metadata enables a server to self-report compliance.
 Additionally, we can use the DSC compliance results to automatically create pre-filled STIG viewer checklists.